jyalim/hellaWifi/README.md

 Style
 =====

-The daemon does not need admin, and should not need a password.
 It will run in the background simply pinging a router keeping a WiFi session alive.
 When the daemon starts, a log file, $HOME/.local/var/log/hellaWifi.log